Become a Foster

 This often means separating the foster dog from other animals in the house. (dogs, cats, etc)

 For families with small children, interaction should be monitored at all times.
 Older puppies tend to jump and are teething.
 Play biting, running, and romping are all part of this stage of their development.
-Older dogs can sometimes have resource guarding issues with food or high-value treats, so all interaction with children should be supervised.
+Older dogs can sometimes have resource guarding issues with food or high-value treats, so all interactions with children should be supervised.

 When fostering for LHAR, we provide crates, harnesses, leashes, food, toys, etc. All vetting and medical needs are handled through our vet: Jefferson Veterinary Hospital.
 We do not look for our fosters to place our dogs in permanent homes, although networking is always encouraged.
 As a foster, your role is to provide love and care to the dog in this crucial part of their journey.